|

 person.
 He provides a long

-list of examples of sinful people that the law is meant for.
+list of examples of sinful people in verses 6 through 11 that the law is

 The glorious gospel teaches us that salvation comes by trusting in